 “Dear Dr.__________,

-This is a friendly follow up email to the request to participate in the voluntary survey, linked below, to gather information about why totally endoscopic ear surgery is not widely adopted and practiced.
-This will aid in a research study aiming to understand the answers to these questions.
+This is a friendly follow up email to the request to participate in the voluntary survey, linked below, to gather information regarding the suitability of currently available instruments for use in endoscopic ear surgery

 It is important to note that this survey is completely voluntary and will remain confidential and anonymous to the researchers.
-There will be no way to identify the participant to their answers to the survey.
-As well, participation or nonparticipation in this survey will not affect your professional integrity in any way.
+There will be no way to identify participants..
+Participation or nonparticipation in this survey will not affect your professional integrity in any way.
 This survey is purely for research purposes.

 By answering the questions in the survey and submitting it, it will be implied that you consent to filling out your survey and the researchers using the anonymous data to analyze and present it.